circuitscan/circuitscan/README.md

 - [ ] separate lambdas deployed with low/high memory for getStatus/verify
 - [ ] allow for contract name changes?
 - [ ] form for submitting a proof to be verified
-- [ ] form for compiling and deploying a circuit
 - [ ] auto-include circomlib files in selector
 - [ ] fork/create new circuit